pfgithub/scpl/docs/actions/addnewevent.md

 ### Expand Arrow: Date / date (internally `WFCalendarItemDates`)

-Accepts a string with either true or false for if this parameter is expanded or not.
+Accepts a boolean for if this
+parameter is expanded or not.

 ---